-- Additional TTC bike posts and rings at 30 subway stations.
+- Additional TTC bike posts and rings.

 - Two-tier bike racks at select subway stations, making it easier to load and unload bikes and provide added capacity.

-- New bike repair stands and toolboxes located at various stations to expand on the existing repair stand network.
+- New bike repair stands and toolboxes located at various stations to expand the existing repair stand network.

-TTC bike repair stops
+TTC bike repair stands

 Bike Share Toronto